ashu-the-coder/nikol_project/README.md

                                                       Requirment of the file
+                                                      Note: images,gif and video are not according to the requirment.
                                                     For 1.
 Photo:
                                                                  i.photo must be of size 800x600 or can custom according to use
                                                                  2.it must be cleane